 The cost of implants and surgery could hamper widespread adoption of VNS therapy, although that problem should ease as the technology becomes less invasive.
 But cost is not the only challenge.
 Researchers still need to know more about how VNS produces its effects in each condition and how best to determine the optimal patterns of stimulation for individual patients.
 It is also possible that impulses targeted at the vagus nerve may affect surrounding nerves in undesirable ways.

-Nevertheless, as more studies and trials examine the mechanisms and effects, VNS and other electroceuticals may ultimately be able to better manage a wide range of chronic conditions, potentially reducing the need to take medicine for millions of patients.
+Nevertheless, as more studies and trials examine their mechanisms and effects, vagal nerve stimulators and other electroceuticals may ultimately be able to better manage a wide range of chronic disorders, potentially reducing the need to take medicine for millions of patients.